dexiouz/Setup-firebase-perf/index.md

 I also ran `npx pod-install` and `yarn ios` and got a successful ios build.

-To contine performance set up for android, go to `/android/build.gradle` and add
+To continue performance set up for android, go to `/android/build.gradle` and add
 ```sh
 buildscript {
     dependencies {